in Google Tag Manager:

 7. Enjoy easier user tracking across all devices.

 Tracking users across multiple browsers has always been challenging. server-side tagging enables publishers to perform bigger computations than are possible with Client Side Tagging.
 For example, when information that contains a unique identifier, e.g. a name, comes into a server it now integrates with a CRM.
 This CRM can then tell you if that same person visited your site on another device.
 It can then provide insights into their browsing behaviour.
 This improved ‘stitching together’ of information facilitates a more holistic and meaningful picture of how audiences are interacting with our website.

-There’s no denying that the changes to Google Tag Manager will enable the media industry to work smarter.
-It will certainly be interesting to see how many publishers harness these new data opportunities to their full potential.
+There’s no denying that the changes to Google Tag Manager can enable the media industry to work smarter.
+It will certainly be interesting to watch publishers harness these new data opportunities to their full potential.

 Do you work in digital media or publishing?
 Join our newsletter.

 If you've made it this far on one of our posts, you're probably someone who'd find value in our email newsletter where we send analysis, insights and curated links for the digital publishing and media world.
 You can subscribe below and opt out any time.